7Block Labs

 Emerging best practices we recommend adopting now

-• Prefer first‑party signatures where possible; verify provenance on‑chain, not just TLS. (old-docs.api3.org)
+• Whenever you can, go for first-party signatures.
+And remember to verify provenance on-chain, not just through TLS. (old-docs.api3.org)

-• For verifiable compute, don’t ship without on‑chain verification for at least one critical query; treat sub‑second ZK as an SLA, not a brochure. (github.com)
+• If you’re working with verifiable compute, don’t let anything ship without on-chain verification for at least one critical query.
+And consider sub-second ZK as a service level agreement (SLA) instead of just a marketing point. (github.com)

 The 7Block Labs POV

-If you want our team to bring the harness, SDK glue, and report templates to your environment, we’ll run this 30‑day plan with you, side by side, and leave you with dashboards and source so you can retest vendors any time.
+If you're looking for our team to bring the harness, SDK glue, and report templates straight to your setup, we’re ready to go through this 30-day plan alongside you.
+By the end of it, you’ll have dashboards and the source code in hand, so you can retest your vendors whenever you need!

 Like what you're reading?
 Let's build together.